Updated 4/06/2019: Made some corrections and updates after I learned more about plastic reuse and recycling from the Metro Master Recycling program.

 Most plarn tutorials exclusively use grocery bags.
 I want to expand your possibilities.
-Including all soft plastics (not just grocery bags) will expand what we can use and make with plarn.
+Including all soft plastics (not just grocery bags) in your craft kit, will expand what we can use and make with plarn.
 This also means taking more stuff out of our trash and reclaiming it, thereby extending the material’s life.

 Soft plastics come in many shapes, sizes, and colors, but are basically made from one of two types of materials: HDPE (high density) and LDPE (low density) plastic.
 Knowing the code isn’t important, except to know that one type (LDPE) is thicker and stronger, with a slick feel and stiffer hand, while the other (HDPE) is thinner, more delicate, pliable, and translucent.
 These characteristics, inherent to the materials, always show up together.
 I’ll cover more of this in Selection and Sourcing.

 For now, just know that anytime you see a glossy, thicker, plastic bag, you’ll make stronger plarn, but it will be stiffer.
 When the bag is translucent, your plarn have some stretch, but you’ll need to handle it with more care.